 This routine allows loader run-time options to be set.
 It is the loader equivalent of PARM which sets compiler options.
 The default is FULL which requests full cascade loading, i.e. all non-dynamic references must be satisfied for the load to succeed.
-Failure is reported if any unsatisfied references remain.
+Failure is reported if any unsatisfied references remain or if incorrect numbers of parameters or parameters bytes are detected in satisfying references from already loaded material.

 LOADPARM MIN suppresses cascade loading and the loader will only load the file which contains the entry point being looked for.
-Any common areas required are created and all unsatisfied references are made dynamic.
-LOADPARM LET makes unsatisfied references 'unresolved' after a full cascade load so that execution can begin.
+Any COMMON areas required are created and all unsatisfied references are made dynamic.